SpikingNetwork/TrainSpikingNet.jl/README.md

 variables in "src/param.jl" are a string and a dictionary, respectively.
-The former specifies the path to a .jl file containing a function called `genStaticWeights()` to which the latter is passed when `init.jl` is executed.  `genStaticWeights()` defines and returns `w0Index`, `w0Weights`, and `nc0` which together specify the static connections between neurons based on the parameters `Ncells`, `Ne`, `pree`, `prie`, `prei`, `prii`, `jee`, `jie`, `jei`, and `jii`.
-Should the default code, contained in "src/genStaticWeights-erdos-renyi.jl" not do what you want, you can create your own file (e.g. "genStaticWeights-custom.jl") which defines an alternative definition of `genStaticWeights()` (must be the same name) based on a (possibly) alternative set of parameters.
+The former specifies the path to a .jl file containing a function called `genStaticWeights()` to which the latter is passed when `init.jl` is executed.  `genStaticWeights()` constructs and returns `w0Index`, `w0Weights`, and `nc0` which together specify the static connections between neurons based on the parameters `Ncells`, `Ne`, `pree`, `prie`, `prei`, `prii`, `jee`, `jie`, `jei`, and `jii`.
+Should the default code, contained in "src/genStaticWeights-erdos-renyi.jl", not do what you want, you can create your own file (e.g. "genStaticWeights-custom.jl") which defines an alternative definition of `genStaticWeights()` (must be the same name) based on a (possibly) alternative set of parameters.
 Simply set